stevenlei/spacingjs/README.md

 ![GitHub Open Issues](https://img.shields.io/github/issues/stevenlei/spacingjs)
 ![License](https://img.shields.io/github/license/stevenlei/spacingjs)

 A JavaScript utility for measuring the spacing between elements on webpage.
-This is supposed to be used during development only.
+This. is supposed to be used during development only.
 [Try this out](https://spacingjs.com).